eveningcafe/eveningcafe.github.io/content/posts/blog-guideline.md

 This guideline doesn't work anymore
 {{< /hint >}}

+> **_NOTE:_**  The blog structure belong to ntk148v, I'll live it here for respect origin author, although it doesn't work anymore.

 In the beginning, I supposed that I'm the only one who write-up thing in this blog.
 But now thing was change, this blog might have multiple [bloggers](https://ntk148v.github.io/blog/authors/).
 So it needs a guideline to describe how to contribute.

 ![](https://sayingimages.com/wp-content/uploads/welcome-to-the-team-meme.jpg)